 The mini pill works well at preventing pregnancy.
 However, its ability to stop a pregnancy largely depends on a person using it properly.
-With typical use up to 7 out of 100 users will become pregnant.
+It is 99% effective.
+Around 1 in 100 people will get pregnant in a year when using the progestogen-only pill correctly.
 Remember, if you do not have a routine and think you will not be able to take a pill at the same time each day, the mini pill may not be the right method for you.

 If you start to take the mini pill during the first five days of your period, you will be protected against pregnancy immediately.
 If you start to take the pill on any other day, you will not be protected against pregnancy until you’ve taken the pill for two days.

-If you are accessing our termination of pregnancy services (for a medical abortion or a surgical one), contraception counselling is part of your treatment.
-We offer a range of LARC contraception methods, but if you haven’t quite made up your mind about contraception or we can’t give you what you want at the time - for example if you’ve had your abortion tablets posted to you - do consider having a temporary method to tide you over.
+If you are accessing our abortion services (for a medical abortion or a surgical one), contraception counselling is part of your treatment should you wish to start a method of contraception following your abortion.
+We offer a range of LARC contraception methods, but if you haven’t quite made up your mind about contraception or we can’t give you what you want at the time – for example if you’ve had your abortion tablets posted to you – do consider having a temporary method to tide you over.

 Advantages of the mini pill

-As with all contraceptive methods, there are a range of advantages and disadvantages to taking the progestin-only pill (mini pill).
+As with all contraceptive methods, there are a range of advantages and disadvantages to taking the mini pill.